aspose-slides/Aspose.Slides-Documentation/java/getting-started/product-overview/_index.md

 ## **Product Description**
-Aspose.Slides for Java can be used with any kind of application either it is a Web or Desktop Application.
-Moreover, Aspose.Slides for Java also provides fully featured demos and working examples for developers to have a better understanding of the API.

 Aspose.Slides for Java can not only open PowerPoint files from different sources, but it also allows you to save your presentations in a variety of ways.
 For example, you can save your presentation in not only PPT.
 Moreover, you can also save your slides as images.
 Aspose.Slides for Java gives you almost all those features that you may or may not find in Microsoft PowerPoint.
 The versatility of Aspose.Slides for Java is that you can not only add tables and different kinds of shapes to your slides, but also different kinds of frames (that is text, audio and video frames).

+Aspose.Slides for Java also provides fully featured demos and working examples for developers to have a better understanding of the API.
 ### **Presentation Features**
 - Open Microsoft PowerPoint presentations from different sources.
 - Save presentations in different Microsoft PowerPoint formats.